What is a vet behaviourist?

 What is covered by SPCA Pet Insurance?

 By partnering with vet behaviourists, SPCA Pet Insurance aims to promote pets' overall health and well-being across Aotearoa.
-SPCA Pet Insurance is there to help with those surprise vet bills you can't really plan for and helps to cover treatments for underlying medical conditions that may contribute to behavioural issues, relieving pet owners of the financial burden and allowing them to focus on their pet's recovery.
+SPCA Pet Insurance is there to help with those surprise vet bills you can't really plan for and helps to cover treatments if your pet is unexpectedly sick or accidentally injured, relieving pet owners of the financial burden and allowing them to focus on their pet's recovery.